kashishmadan/Kotlin-Weather/README.md

 # Kotlin-Weather
-A weather app in kotlin
+A weather app in Kotlin